Your Questions Answered

 Medina County Vaccine Information and Online Registration

-- Click here to sign up for a vaccine appointment or to join a vaccine waitlist with local providers in Medina County.
+Click here to sign up for a vaccine appointment and to review walk-in availability with local providers in Medina County.

 Please note: If appointments/waitlist spots are unavailable, they will re-open as more vaccines are administered.
 Signing up for a waitlist does not guarantee residents will receive a vaccination from Medina County.